1184 (album)

 1184 is the third studio album by Windir, released in 2001.
 Valfar composed this album with the band Ulcus.
 Departing from the sound for which Windir is normally known, it nevertheless kept its folk elements, albeit with inspiration from electronic music.
-This release provoked divided reactions, with some fans and critics praising it as a great Windir album which reached new creative heights, while others felt consternation at the departure of the sound for which Windir was recognised and admired in black metal circles.
 The art used in the album cover is a painting by the Norwegian artist Johan Christian Dahl called "Winter at the Sognefjord".